This is the third installation in our Experience Over Everything series.

 Develop a Shared Understanding of Business Goals

-In theory: The very first thing we have to do is develop a shared understanding of business goals.
+The very first thing we have to do is develop a shared understanding of business goals.
 At a high level, what do we need to accomplish strategically as a company?
 At a low level, what are some KPIs that we need to improve to get there?

 We need answers to these questions.